rob2universe/camunda-aks/README.md

 >
 > docker push robsacr.azurecr.io/camunda/camunda-vanilla-boot:7.14.0
 >
-then run [.\createACRandPush.ps1](.\createACRandPush.ps1) to create the resource group and container registry and push your image to the Azure container registry.
+then run `.\createACRandPush.ps1` to create the resource group and container registry and push your image to the Azure container registry.

+## Create Kubernetes Cluster, Pod, Service and Ingress

+In [.\createCluster.ps1](.\createCluster.ps1) adjust resource group, container registry and cluster names as desired.

+> $rgName = "rgaks"
+>
+> $acrName = "robsacr"
+>
+> $clusterName = "camundaCluster"
+then run `.\createCluster.ps1` to create a new Kubernetes cluster and apply pod, service and ingress definitions to it.

-## Simple Test
+## Simple Tests

+You can check the results of the scripts via Azure CLI or in the [Azure portal](https://portal.azure.com/)

+The external IP will become visible in the console when the script and Azure proivisioning are completed.
+The EXTENRAL IP column will at first show *pending*, then a new row with the external IP will appear.
+This may take a few seconds or rarely even minutes.

-Check if you can access the Camunda Web application via the the public IP of your load balancer.
+Check if you can access the Camunda Web application via the public IP of your load balancer.

+In the *Kubernetes services* section of the Azure portal you can check the configured workloads, services and ingress and their status.

 ## Cleanup